What price should I ask for my house? How do you find out how much your home is worth, and how do you decide the asking

 Open with a low asking price, and engineer a bidding war.

 If you want to speed the selling process on by attracting a lot of interest in your home, then list your property for sale at a relatively low price.
 Nothing attracts the attention of house buyers like value for money, so you should be able to generate some interest within a few days of your listing going live.
 Your asking price is just a guide, and you’re under no obligation to sell your home for that amount.

 Once you have multiple buyers interested in your home, you can play one off against the other, and spark a bidding war.
 This method of house selling is not very popular in the UK because of its riskiness, and it won’t be appropriate if your priority is to achieve the best possible price for your home.
 You can put yourself in a strong position, however, by rejecting the first few offers that come in.

 If you live in an area where demand outstrips supply, and you have time to work on achieving the best price possible, your best option might be to list your property for the highest asking price you can get probably limiting the interest shown in your house, Doing this will test the waters.
 If your home is worth somewhere close to the asking price, you’ll receive an offer.
 If not, you can always reduce the price a little, then reassess.

 One of the advantages of this approach is that you can create the impression that the buyer is in the driving seat.
 When you inevitably have to reduce your already inflated asking price, you can make it appear like you’re doing the purchaser a favour.
 But this method is also not without its risks.
 If your high asking price puts people off and leaves your house on the market for a long time, local buyers will start to question its quality.

-Don’t let your initial asking price dictate the final selling price your home achieves
+Don’t let the initial price dictate the final selling price your home achieves